 In 2017, the Canadian Government dissolved the Indigenous and Northern Affairs Canada and replaced it with two new ministries, the Indigenous Services and the Crown Indigenous Relation and Northern Affairs.

-According to our Canadian Encyclopedia and to our series of Aboriginal Peoples Part 1, 2 and 3: "Our federal government Indian Act is essentially an outdated statute that, despite a great deal of opposition, continues to resist change.
+In our list of Aboriginal Peoples Part 1, 2 and 3 and, according to our Canadian Encyclopedia "Our federal government Indian Act is essentially an outdated statute that, despite a great deal of opposition, continues to resist change.

 Instead, a number of agreements, such as the First Nations Land Management Act of 1999, have allowed First Nations governments to move toward some level of self-government without abolishing the Indian Act."